 \section{Abstract}

-We shall introduce a new geometric constant $L^{\prime}_{\mathrm{Y}}(\lambda,X)$ based on a generalization of the parallelogram law.
-We first investigate some basic properties of this new coefficient.
-Next, it is shown that, for a Banach space, $L^{\prime}_{\mathrm{Y}}(\lambda,X)$ becomes $1$ for some $\lambda_0\in (0,1)$ if and only if the norm is induced by an inner product.
-Moreover, some relations between other well-known geometric constants are studied.
-Finally, a sufficient condition which implies normal structure is presented.
+We introduce a new geometric constant based on a generalization of the parallelogram law, and study its properties as well as some relationships with other well-known geometric constants.
+A sufficient condition for normal structure is presented.
+Next, we introduce a constant and calculate its value in a specific space.
+Furthermore, we introduce another new constant and investigate some of its basic properties.